ArtwareSoft/jb-react/README.md

 - core is written in react
 - studio is written by itself (like the C compiler written in C)

-## code completion - convert jBart components to typescript interfaces
-add the following line to your package json "scripts" section to generate typescript definition file that will allow you autocomplete.

 ## Learn jbart
-If you want to learn more about jBart visual development concepts, please start with [jbart4](https://github.com/ArtwareSoft/jbart4) and read the tutorial carefully.
+If you want to learn more about jBart visual development concepts, please start with [tutorial](http://jb-letmesee.appspot.com/LetMeSee/p80kd9kkn6.html?roomid=hd8mns)